Kneemund/jadb-sl/README.md

       Display information about the channel owner(s).

 - `download`:
-  Provide a download message containing the information specified with `channel config`.
+  Send a download message containing the information specified with `channel config`.

 - `help [PAGE]`:
   Send a message with 6 commands per page and brief explanations/usage information.